Super is an asset, so it's worth thinking about what happens to it if you should pass away.

 - If you nominate your Legal Personal Representative as your beneficiary, they may receive a lower benefit than if you elected for the benefit to be paid directly to your dependants.
 You may decide that this is still a better option for you, depending on who you would like your benefit to go to.
 If you aren't sure, seek legal advice before making your decision.

 - There may be tax implications for your choices, so we encourage you to seek advice before making a decision.
 We can arrange for you to meet with an ESSSuper Financial Adviser* if you like.

 The following documents discuss beneficiary nominations for specific funds.

 If you'd like some more information, the 'What is a binding nomination?
-What is a non-binding nomination?' subheading above to read more about the types of beneficiaries you can nominate for your scheme.
+What is a non-binding nomination?' section above to read more about the types of beneficiaries you can nominate for your scheme.

-Alternatively, you can contact us, or even book a time to sit down with one of our Member Education Consultants to discuss your options.
-If you'd like some advice applicable to your personal situation, we can arrange a meeting for you with a Financial Planner*.
+Alternatively, you can contact us or book a virtual appointment with one of our Member Education Consultants to discuss your options.
+If you'd like some advice applicable to your personal situation, we can arrange a meeting for you with a Financial Adviser*.
 Don't forget to consult your legal representative too.